WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - available for every resource.

+#### Events

+- you can **pipe CFN events to either SNS or EventBridge**

+- remember that with the EventBridge you have much more flexibility in terms of event filtering

+  - with SNS you most likley would need to have a lambda wired up to the topic to do the filtering

 #### Intrinsic Functions

 - these can **only be used within specific parts of template**.
 These are: